Friday, April 13, 2007

 Gondolas and Loggia

 The gondola probably symbolizes Venice more than any other mode of transport.
-Four hundred years ago they were the easiest (and often the) way to move around town.
+Four hundred years ago they were the easiest (and often the only) way to move around town.
 Over time, smaller canals have been filled in and new footbridges have been built.
 As a result, today it’s often faster to reach your destination by foot rather than by boat.

 However, the gondola lives on as a popular tourist pastime.
 Each vessel is built of wood, more than 280 pieces, assembled over a four week period by a master craftsman.
 Expect to pay upwards of €50,000 to take possession upon completion.
 Since 1630, the city has decreed that all gondolas be pained black.

-On our last full day in Venice, we decided to treat ourselves to a ride through some of the cities quieter canals.
+On our last full day in Venice, we decided to treat ourselves to a ride through some of the city’s quieter canals.
 As the soft light of early evening fell we boarded a gondola staffed by an elderly man and his young apprentice son.
 Murray recognized the senior gondolier.
 He’d seen him having a beer at a local bar – the one we’d stopped at earlier to enjoy Happy Hour.
 It was also a bar decorated by row upon row of discarded bras hanging from wires attached to the ceiling.
 We discovered these discarded souvenirs soon after we’d ordered.
 This wasn’t quite the cosy jazz bar indicated by the doorway signage.

 Needless to say we soon realized that our gondolier had seen better days (probably, more sober ones as well).
 His antics soon resulted in the son taking matters into his own hands.
 Strong Italian words were exchanged and our gondola ride continued without incident.